INTeniola/Cowrywise-Data-Analyst-Assessment/README.md

 # Cowrywise-Data-Analyst-Assessment
 This repository contains my solution to the **SQL Data Analytics Assessment**.
-The assessment tests SQL proficiency by querying a relational database involving customer accounts, plans, deposits, and withdrawals.
+The assessment tested my SQL proficiency, requiring me to query a relational database involving customer accounts, plans, deposits, and withdrawals.

 ---